1982 Nevada gubernatorial election

 The 1982 Nevada gubernatorial election took place on November 2, 1982 to elect the Governor of Nevada.
 Incumbent Republican Robert List ran unsuccessfully for re-election to a second term.
-He lost to Democratic nominee Richard Bryan by a small margin.
+He lost to Democratic nominee Richard Bryan by 11.7%.

 This was the most recent election in which Nevada's incumbent governor lost re-election until Democrat Steve Sisolak's defeat in 2022.